oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/auto_scaling/README.md

 To achieve this, OCI AI Blueprints uses [Kubernetes Event-driven Autoscaling](https://keda.sh) along with [Horizontal Pod Autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) (HPA) and the [OCI Cluster Autoscaler Add-on](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengusingclusterautoscaler_topic-Working_with_Cluster_Autoscaler_as_Cluster_Add-on.htm).

-## Quick Reference: Add the following to your inference recipe to use autoscaling:
+## Quick Reference: Add the following to your inference blueprint to use autoscaling:

-This is the minimum you need to add to your recipe json to add pod autoscaling to an inference recipe:
+This is the minimum you need to add to your blueprint json to add pod autoscaling to an inference blueprint:

 ```json
     "recipe_pod_autoscaling_params": {